iskinner-backup/lowercase-api/README.md

-# lowercase-api
+# Lowercase API

-Rails API that will return the lowercase version of a given string
+This is a Rails API that will return the lowercase version of a given string.

+Request: `/lowercase?text=SoMeTeXt`

+Response: `Body: sometext, Status: 200 OK`